lgbouma/cdips/drivers/HOWTO.md

        organized.

-2. `fit_models_to_gold`: MCMC fit Mandel-Agol transits to gold above -- these parameters are used for paper and CTOIs.
+2. `fit_models_to_gold`: MCMC fit Mandel-Agol transits to gold above -- these parameters are used for CTOIs (and probably shouldn't be blindly believed in publications).

 3. `merge_for_exofoptess`: merge csv results from `fit_models_to_gold`